IsaacPhoon/ZotRide/backend/README.md

 ### Organization Routes

 #### `POST /organizations`
 Create a new organization.
 The authenticated user becomes the owner.
+A unique 6-character alphanumeric access code is automatically generated.

 **Headers:** `Authorization: Bearer <token>`